Lorys1982/Kubernetes-scenario-simulator/ReadME.md

 **Multiple** of these config files can exist at a time.
-This configuration manages the scenario you want to reproduce, it supports multiple **simultaneous queues** to simulate different users, each with its own **kubeconfig** and **commands sequence** which will execute at a given **time** from the start of the simulation.
+This configuration manages the scenario you want to reproduce, it supports multiple **simultaneous queues** to simulate different users, each with its own **kubeconfig** and **commands sequence** which will execute at a given **time** and in a specified cluster **context** from the start of the simulation.

 **Location:** `./configs/command_configs/config.yaml` (Note that the config name is **variable**)